 - The Appendix is required in the Creative Works template.
-It is optional in all other templates (except in the Caruth School of Dental Hygiene template where an Appendix is not allowed). - Materials placed in the Appendix must follow the Main Body Section Formatting and Figure, Table, and Equation Formatting guidelines. - If using Traditional Style templates, the Appendix section must be placed directly after the References List section. - If using Journal Style templates, the Appendix section must be place directly after the allinclusive Conclusion section. - The portion of the thesis can be divided into multiple sections using A, B, C, etc. to delineate sections, but must also have a unique section title. - o e.g., Appendix A: Data Sets, Appendix B: Photographs - Materials placed in the Appendix must be referenced at least once in the main body section. - If dividing the Appendix into multiple sections: - e.g., Table A.1., Table A.2., Table A.3. - e.g., Figure B.1., Figure B.2., Figure B.2. - The Appendix should not be a separate from the thesis document unless approved by LAUNCH: UGR. - The Appendix should maintain the consecutive page numbering of the document. - Data Sets: Include as table with proper titles or host data on a service such as the Texas Data Repository and include permalink in thesis. - Written Creative Work: Consult with your faculty advisor on the norms and formatting used for pieces such as screen writing, poetry, short stories, and/or dramaturgy.
-Use titles and other stylistic practices that are appropriate for your genre.

-- Video, Sound Files, and/or Other Digital Media: To include video and/or sound files, you may need to send them as supplemental files to the LAUNCH: UGR office to be uploaded for you.
+It is optional in all other templates. - Materials placed in the Appendix must follow the Main Body Section Formatting and Figure, Table, and Equation Formatting guidelines. - If using Traditional Style templates, the Appendix section must be placed directly after the References List section. - If using Journal Style templates, the Appendix section must be place directly after the allinclusive Conclusion section. - The portion of the thesis can be divided into multiple sections using A, B, C, etc. to delineate sections, but must also have a unique section title. - o e.g., Appendix A: Data Sets, Appendix B: Photographs - Materials placed in the Appendix must be referenced at least once in the main body section. - If dividing the Appendix into multiple sections: - e.g., Table A.1., Table A.2., Table A.3. - e.g., Figure B.1., Figure B.2., Figure B.2. - The Appendix should not be a separate from the thesis document unless approved by the Office of Undergraduate Research. - The Appendix should maintain the consecutive page numbering of the document. - Data Sets: Include as table with proper titles or host data on a service such as the Texas Data Repository and include permalink in thesis. - Written Creative Work: Consult with your faculty advisor on the norms and formatting used for pieces such as screen writing, poetry, short stories, and/or dramaturgy.
+Use titles and other stylistic practices that are appropriate for your genre. - Video, Sound Files, and/or Other Digital Media: To include video and/or sound files, you may need to send them as supplemental files to the Office of Undergraduate Research office to be uploaded for you.
 If you have questions about uploading video and/or sound files, contact our office.
 All videos must be submitted in MP4 format.
 Authors must agree to a separate licensing agreement prior to the final thesis submission.
-Contact ugr@tamu.edu before filming to acknowledge understand of what is required of you. - Creative Artifacts that cannot be included in the thesis PDF (such as audio and/or video files) must be submitted LAUNCH: UGR at ugr@tamu.edu.
+Contact ugr@tamu.edu before filming to acknowledge understand of what is required of you. - Creative Artifacts that cannot be included in the thesis PDF (such as audio and/or video files) must be submitted the Office of Undergraduate Research at ugr@tamu.edu.
 If the thesis includes separate files, a description of these files must be placed in the main document or in the Appendix section.
-If you have questions about how to submit other materials as part of your thesis, contact LAUNCH: UGR at ugr@tamu.edu.
+If you have questions about how to submit other materials as part of your thesis, contact the Office of Undergraduate Research at ugr@tamu.edu.